mbuxmann/trending-hacker-news/README.md

-# The hacker News Mobile Application
+# The Hacker News Mobile Application

 I like to read the [Hacker News](https://news.ycombinator.com/) daily, to find out what is going on in the tech scene.